xbmc/kodi-tv/src/content/article/kodi-matrix-19-4-release/index.md

   title: Kodi 19.4 "Matrix" Splash Screen
   alt: Kodi 19.4 "Matrix" Splash Screen
 ---
 Is it too late to say "Happy New Year"?
-Maybe, maybe not, but this is still the first release of 2022, so let's go with that anyway.
+Probably, but this is still the first release of 2022, so let's go with that anyway.

 It's point release o'clock once more, so, without further fanfare, I give you Kodi "Matrix" 19.4: more bug fixes, some backports, no real new features.
 Full changelog since 19.3 on [Github](https://github.com/xbmc/xbmc/compare/19.3-Matrix...19.4-Matrix), as usual.